Analysis | How the White House is trying to convince America that Trump’s illness isn’t a big deal

 The Associated Press has both photos on its website and includes the above metadata about when the photos were captured.
 The one showing Trump wearing his jacket was created at 5:25 p.m.
 Saturday.
 The one without a jacket was created at 5:35 p.m.
 In other words, they were created 10 minutes apart.

-Those times themselves may not be precisely accurate, given that they rely on the camera’s internal clock, which could be off or out of date.
-But that the photos appear to have been taken in close temporal proximity and probably at the end of the day suggests that they were more likely to be the result of a photo shoot than a spontaneous effort to document a president unencumbered by illness.
+Those times themselves may not be precisely accurate, given they rely on the camera’s internal clock, which could be off or out of date.
+But that the photos appear to have been taken in close temporal proximity and probably at the end of the day suggests they were more likely to be the result of a photo shoot than a spontaneous effort to document a president unencumbered by illness.

-Trump and his doctor have been frank in admitting that the disease he has contracted often runs an unpredictable course and that his condition over the short term is of concern.
+Trump and his doctor have been frank in admitting the disease he has contracted often runs an unpredictable course and his condition over the short term is of concern.
 At the same time, he and his campaign want to present the president as largely unaffected by the virus and on the brink of being back to normal.

 To do so, it seems, they engaged in a bit of trickery, both traditional and digital.
 We’d been warned so often in the months leading up to the election about “deep fakes” showing Trump or Biden engaged in some inauthentic behavior.
-We should also remember that Trump’s campaign itself has often shared misleading or altered digital media.
+We should also remember Trump’s campaign itself has often shared misleading or altered digital media.